IBMStreams/streamsx.hdfs/samples/HdfsKerberos/README.md

 This SPL sample demonstrates how to connect to the HDFS via kerberos authentication.

-At fierst read this guide in WiKi to setup kerberos in your HDP server:
+At first read this guide in WiKi to setup kerberos in your HDP server:

 ### How to use kerberos authentication in streamsx.hdfs toolkit